MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/New-Alias.md

 ```

 This command creates an alias named `C` to represent the `Get-ChildItem` cmdlet.
 It creates a
-description "quick gci alias", for the alias and makes it read-only.
+description, `quick gci alias`, for the alias and makes it read-only.
 The last line of the command
 uses `Get-Alias` to get the new alias and pipes it to Format-List to display all of the information
 about it.